 The premium package also includes a free drink at the in lagoon bar (this includes alcohol as well as skyr smoothies) and an extra algae face mask in the lagoon.

 The premium package costs 10200 ISK per person.
 There are 2 cheaper options – standard and comfort – but they lack the bathrobe and flip flops!
 There is then a mega deluxe luxury option which is for 2 people and includes a private changing room etc.

-Blue Lagoon Iceland Reviews – the Experience
+3. Blue Lagoon Premium Package – the Experience

 The lagoon is quite big!
 The temperature fluctuates quite a bit throughout the lagoon – although it is from quite warm to very warm!
 On the edges near the rocks, you can pretty much sit down so these are good places for a rest!

 As you enter the lagoon the in lagoon bar will be ahead of you to your right.
 The bar has great skyr smoothies, soft drinks, wine, beer and prosecco.
 You are allowed a maximum of 3 alcoholic drinks per wristband.
 You can also buy the waterproof iPhone cases here.

 Opposite the bar is the face mask bar.
 Everyone has access to the standard white mask.
 You put this on for up to 10 minutes and then take it off using the water in the lagoon.
 There is also a lady swimming around in the cutest bathing cap you have ever seen who offers up a blue lagoon scrub.
 If you have bought the premium package you can then return to the face mask bar and get your algae mask – another 10 minutes.